 Madrid is a great fit as a potential base.
 For us, it was important that the time difference to Dublin is pretty small, and that it’s easy to get to, with direct flights from Dublin.
 The most important thing is that Madrid has an accessible pool of technical talent, based both in Madrid and other parts of Spain and Europe.
 This really helps us regarding being able to offer both Dublin-based and Madrid-based options when we meet potential employees.

-We touched on a few topics and pointers around distributed teams, especially in a start-up like Effective Software.
+We touched on a few topics and pointers around distributed teams, especially in a start-up like Engage Software.
 If you decide to run a distributed team, it should be obvious that it requires more work, and specifically, more management.
 Someone must do specific work to ensure that the logistics run smoothly across the locations, that communications are friction-free, and that all the little things you need to make things tick are present and correct.
 In my opinion, this needs to be a manager who is constantly prioritising to ensure the remote team dynamics work well.

 It’s also important to have the whole company buy in.
 We talked about this in the context of ensuring that you don’t accidentally develop an “us and them” situation between people across locations.
 It really helps if your CEO and Senior management all believe in it, and if all HQ staff interact with and get to know the team in the other locations.

 Lastly, we talked about money.
 While some companies open a new location as part of a cost saving goal, our observation is that if that’s your only goal, it may not be enough to sustain things for the long haul.
 It’s much better if you have several elements that you believe in that make a new location viable.
-For us, the key driver is that it enhances our ability to grow our product team and find the kinds of people we want to work with at Effective Software.
+For us, the key driver is that it enhances our ability to grow our product team and find the kinds of people we want to work with at Engage Software.

 Looking to set up your own distributed team?
 Reach out: firstname.lastname@example.org